Long Term Care Insurance

 Purchasing Long Term Care Insurance is a way to prevent this scenario, ensuring those assets are given to your spouse, children, grandchildren, a charity, etc. instead of to costs for your care.

-Individuals and couples who are business owners, entrepreneurs, self-employed, consultants, 1099 employee, etc.
+Those who are business owners, entrepreneurs, self-employed, consultants, 1099 employee, etc.

 Business owners have no choice but to live the “do it yourself” mantra, as all the financial decisions of their family and business rest on them.